-The Nature Conservancy is working on multiple fronts to protect Georgia’s fresh water and ensure the availability of clean water for people and nature.
+TNC is working on multiple fronts to protect Georgia’s fresh water and ensure the availability of clean water for people and nature.

 Agriculture is an important part of Georgia’s economy and heritage.
 Our agriculture industry also is one of the state’s largest water consumers, but Georgia is a leader in developing and deploying water-saving technology for irrigation systems that other states, regions and nations have adopted.

-Our evaluation of this work in 2017 revealed near-universal application of basic irrigation efficiency measures — but much work still to be done to ensure enough water stays in Flint River Basin streams, especially during periods of severe drought.
+Our evaluation of this work in 2017 revealed near-universal application of basic irrigation efficiency measures—but much work still to be done to ensure enough water stays in Flint River Basin streams, especially during periods of severe drought.

 Removing Barriers: Helping Fish Get Where They Need to Go

 Freshwater fish need to travel rivers and streams freely to reach environments where they eat and reproduce.
 Dams and culverts at road-stream crossings can cause major roadblocks to fish passage.
 The blocks fragment habitat and degrade the streams, so species suffer.
 Additionally, poorly designed and aging infrastructure poses many hazards to the public when they fail.
 Addressing these issues before a dam or culvert fails can be a win for people AND nature.